Home > Car Care > When does a wheel bearing need to be replaced?

 Tapered roller bearings like this one come in pairs, one larger bearing, one smaller bearing.

-Tapered roller bearings come as a pair for one wheel and always replaced in pairs.
+For example, many older rear-wheel drive pickup trucks have tapered roller bearings on the front wheels.
+One visual difference is that often there is a removable cap covering the adjustment nut in the tapered roller bearing setup.
+Tapered roller bearings come as a pair for one wheel and are always replaced in pairs.
 The replacement of tapered roller bearings involves re-packing the hub with a new grease and adjusting the bearing pre-tension.

 Is it easy to replace a wheel bearing at home?
 Replacing a wheel bearing that comes as an assembly with the hub and bolts to the spindle or steering knuckle is not very difficult if you have proper skills, tools and the manual.
 Of course, the large axle nut is very tight and can be difficult to remove.
 If the bearing requires pressing in and out, it's best to leave it to the pros.